Minatitlán massacre: Reactions

-Several citizens criticized the attitude of Mexican President Andrés Manuel López Obrador, accusing him of not responding in a timely manner for the shooting.
+Several citizens criticized the attitude of President Andrés Manuel López Obrador, accusing him of not responding in a timely manner for the shooting.
 After former presidential candidate José Antonio Meade called for the criminals to be punished and the families of the victims to be certain of an investigation, his comments generated diverse reactions after social media contrasted them with President López Obrador, who was criticized for not commenting on the shooting during the hours after the event.
 After posting a tweet shortly after the shooting where he attacked his political opponents, several citizens began to organize protests demanding his resignation.
 As a result, the hashtag "#AMLORENUNCIA" ("AMLO resignation" or "Resign AMLO") became trending topic on Twitter.

-Former Mexican presidents Vicente Fox and Felipe Calderón also criticized the President's attitude, with Calderón blaming López Obrador's "corrupt regime" for the insecurity that led to the shooting, and Fox responding to López Obrador's tweet against his political opponents saying "What a shame that even tragedies are used by you as a springboard for aggression.
+Former presidents Vicente Fox and Felipe Calderón also criticized the president's attitude, with Calderón blaming López Obrador's "corrupt regime" for the insecurity that led to the shooting, and Fox responding to López Obrador's tweet against his political opponents saying "What a shame that even tragedies are used by you as a springboard for aggression.
 It's not all about you, AMLO.
 To speak about the people does not mean to govern them, but to take care of them.
 No more violence! #Minatitlan".